← Back to projects

 PropertyDetail

-System/User BoundaryBehavioral rules in system prompt, evidence + question in user prompt — model can't confuse instructions with source material
+System/User BoundaryBehavioral rules in system prompt, evidence + question in user prompt.
+Model can't confuse instructions with source material

-Explicit Label'Context (the ONLY allowed facts)' — anchors the model to retrieved evidence, discourages fabrication
+Explicit Label'Context (the ONLY allowed facts)'.
+Anchors the model to retrieved evidence, discourages fabrication

 Document Boundaries--- separators + [Document N] headers prevent the model from conflating content across different source files

-Citation AnchorsChunk IDs in headers enable inline citation — the model can reference specific chunks in its answer
+Citation AnchorsChunk IDs in headers enable inline citation.
+The model can reference specific chunks in its answer

 Code Showcase 24